Our Story ( in short)

 There was a price to be paid, however.
 They never tell you that on the cooking shows and foodie blogs.
 4 years went by so rapidly that what remains are just a blur of images of a life spent in constant movement and in a state of perpetual fatigue.
 We lost almost all of our free time, much of our health, and had gained more than a few lines and grey hairs.

 In exchange we found our own unique direction in the kitchen and equally important, had solidified our identity as restaurateurs.
 There was not a job in the business we could and would not do.
 We were always up front, in back, and ran through all the seams.
 When something needed doing, we did it, as a family, not as a cog in some mega hospitality group.
-We created the vision and executed it by ourselves.
+All around us, everyone was just copying what someone else was doing and we refused to go down this route.
+Instead, we created the vision and executed it by ourselves.
 We were what we had built.

 We had become pigs.